walles/numbervaders/README.md

 # TODO Before Testing on a 10" Tablet
 * Show correct answer on screen when the simulation is frozen.
 * Stop all the invalidate() calls when the simulation is frozen.
-* Examine frame rate and fix it if necessary

 # TODO Before Testing on a Child
 * Examine frame rate on a 10" tablet and fix it if necessary